 Slice the Hawaiian roll horizontally into a large slice of tops and bottoms, setting the tops to the side.
 Place the bottom half on the sheet pan.
 Place a layer of provolone cheese (about 6 slices) to the bottom of the rolls and set the rest of the cheese to the side.
 Adding cheese to the bottom layer helps keep the buns from getting soggy.

 Melt a tablespoon butter in a large skillet over medium high heat.
 Add onions and cook about 3 minutes until they just begin to soften, stirring frequently.
-Pour bell pepper, paprika and salt into the pan.
+Add bell pepper, paprika and salt into the pan.
 Cook for an additional 2 minutes, stirring frequently.
-Place bell pepper and onion mixture over the bottom half of the Hawaiian rolls and cheese evenly.

 1 tablespoon butter, 1/2 medium sweet onion, 1/2 medium bell pepper, 1/2 teaspoon paprika, 1/4 teaspoon salt